ipfs/specs/IPIP/0337-delegated-routing-http-api.md

 - The Delegated Content Routing API is defined using HTTP semantics, and can be implemented without introducing Reframe concepts nor IPLD
 - There is a clear distinction between the RPC protocol (HTTP) and the API (Deleged Content Routing)
 - "Method names" and cache-relevant parameters are pushed into the URL path
-- Streaming support is removed, and default response size limits are added along with an optional `pageLimit` parameter for clients to specify response sizes
+- Streaming support is removed, and default response size limits are added.
   - We will add streaming support in a subsequent IPIP, but we are trying to minimize the scope of this IPIP to what is immediately useful
 - Bodies are encoded using idiomatic JSON, instead of using IPLD codecs, and are compatible with OpenAPI specifications
 - The JSON uses human-readable string encodings of common data types